 In the image below (a mishandled monitor we received in our workshop), we’ve isolated a potentially dangerous unit re-entering the field:

-This includes checking all the sensors are within date range, signs of sensor leaks and most importantly, that the instrument will conform to the Manufactures specifications.
+This includes checking all the sensors are within a date range, signs of sensor leaks and most importantly, that the instrument will conform to the manufactures specifications.

 At the end of the day, you pay for what you get at Rockall, and we have invested a lot of money in staff training to guarantee that you get the best possible service for your instrument.